DISHDevEx/leto/README.md

 - Optional argument to delete locally saved pretrained model (from preprocessing).
 - Note Postprocessor will delete any locally saved video**

-### Yolo Model

-Please read the Yolo model readme for more instructions.

-### Mediapipe Model

-Please read the Mediapipe model readme for more instructions.
 - OpenCV Resolution Upscaler

 ### Running opencv resolution upscaler